homermultitext/hmt-editor-container/README.md

     docker restart hmt

-then run a bash sh (`sh`)  in the restarted container:
+then run a bash sh (`/bin/bash`)  in the restarted container:

-    docker exec -ti hmt sh
+    docker exec -ti hmt /bin/bash

 ## Editing in a HMT editor's environment

-See the separate documentation (LINK TBA)
+See the separate documentation (LINK TBA).